AnujSaharan/The-Watch-Project/ReadMe.md

 The following is my Class XII Computer Science project.
 I started working on this project purely to learn and acquaint myself with common developer practices and software industry standards, by referring to various online sources as I go on building on the project’s foundation.

 **Q. Are there any dependancies that fuel this project?**

 The Watch Project makes use of the CTime library to input system time, as well as the <windows.h> header to efficiently draw the watch onto the console.

-**Q. Why is the watch implemented in a console and not a graphics library?**

-As a novice programmer, I am still learning how to effectively create GUIs using graphics libraries and thus, a console seems to be a very apt placeholder.

 **Q. Do dolphins sleep?**